This sermon series includes the following messages:

 But just a year later, you have the first known published use of the word evangelical in English where the word refers to a specific theological point of view.
 Sir Thomas More seems to have first used it in a derogatory and descriptive sense to speak of Tyndale and his followers.
 More, of course, was a devoted Roman Catholic.
 He was Lord Chancellor of England during the reign of Henry VIII, known for burning many of the first English Protestants at the stake because they questioned the precepts of the pope.
 In 1532, in his Confutation of Tyndale's Answer, More spoke of "Tyndale [and] his evangelical brother Barns."

 Reformation theologians began to embrace the term.
-Luther used the German equivalent to speak of gospel truth, and Lutheran churches throughout Europe soon were called Evangelical—actually, the German version of that word—to stress their common belief regarding the gospel.
+Luther used the German equivalent to speak of gospel truth, and Lutheran churches throughout

 All the major Reformers were evangelical.
 Here's an interesting fact: you can survey all the major Protestant creeds—Lutheran, Calvinist, English, Dutch, or whatever—and you will discover that while they disagreed on many secondary things and sometimes the distinctions between their opinions are stark, the one doctrine all the Reformers and all their creeds consistently held in common was the doctrine of justification by faith.
 They stressed the imputation of righteousness to the sinner.